COAST: COILING OF ANEURYSMS SMALLER THAN 5 MM WITH

 GREAT Global Registry for Endovascular Aortic TreatmentOutcomes Evaluation

-This is a retrospective and prospective observational cohort Registry designed to obtain
+This is a retrospective and prospective observational cohort Registry designed to obtain data

-and device performance outcomes will be collected during treatment and throughout all
+device performance outcomes will be collected during treatment and throughout all

 post-treatment visits, including follow-up extending up to 10 years.